rebootl/reflectapp/client/notes.md

 ### Test

 * storing entry when unchanged results in empty text => DONE, TEST IN PRODUCTION
+* tag after creation not active, can lead to accidental deletion when saving again => FIXED

 ### Done

+* check for multiple topics/tags => DONE
 * console log link info request error, instead of using it in title => DONE
 * empty comment should be empty string => DONE
 * remove console log view-single-entry => DONE